 A park within the defensive walls of a medieval castle?!
 Yes, it is a fairytale come true.
 Este – nowadays a sleepy town 40 minutes away from Vicenza – has been the centre of several human civilizations for the past 30 centuries.
 An amazing Archaeological Museum testifies to its rich heritage.
-Now, in the context of this blog post the important bit is that right in the heart of the town (and, actually, the museum is attached to it) there is a splendid Italian garden which is housed within the defensive walls of a medieval castle.
+Now, in the context of this blog post, the important bit is that right in the heart of the town (and, actually, the museum is attached to it) there is a splendid Italian garden which is housed within the defensive walls of a medieval castle.
 The castle itself was originally built in the 10th century AD and was then re-built between 1339-1340.
 The thick defensive walls have a circumference of 1000 m and are dotted with 12 (of initially 14) turrets.
-In the 16th and the 17th centuries the space between them was turned into a park which was completely restructured between 1914 and 1915.
+In the 16th and the 17th centuries, the space between them was turned into a park which was completely restructured between 1914 and 1915.

 Nowadays the garden has a terraced design with lots of green spaces, flower arrangements and centuries-old trees.
 A fragrant rose garden is a must-see.
 Statues are dotted around the place.
-It is really romantic and, looking at the mighty turrets, you can almost imagine that you are in the Sleeping Beauty’s castle.
+It is really romantic and, looking at the mighty turrets, you can almost imagine that you are in Sleeping Beauty’s castle.
 For a gorgeous view of the whole Este, scale the paths to the highest point of the park.
-Next to one of the main gates (which is dripping with purple blooms during wisteria season) you will find a very nice playground.
+Next, to one of the main gates (which is dripping with purple blooms during wisteria season), you will find a very nice playground.
 Lunch (unless you have brought your own) is only a short walk way down Este’s main street where there are lots of traditional and modern eateries.
 Access to the public gardens is free of charge and there is ample parking by the defensive walls.
-The Archaeological Museum (housed in the adjacent palazzo) can be visited for free every first Sunday of the month, otherwise a rather small entrance fee applies.
-Este is also famous for its ceramics and, if you walk around town, you will come across several studios where the ancient craft is still practiced nowadays.
+The Archaeological Museum (housed in the adjacent palazzo) can be visited for free every first Sunday of the month, otherwise, a rather small entrance fee applies.
+Este is also famous for its ceramics and, if you walk around town, you will come across several studios where the ancient craft is still practised nowadays.

 WWF Oasis Cave di Noale, Noale, Province of Venice

 If you are a passionate birdwatcher or are looking for a new place to go for nature walks, head over to Cave di Noale – a WWF-run oasis on the outskirts of the medieval walled town Noale.
 Originally a clay quarry, the place had been regenerated and nowadays has two lakes circumnavigated by a path so that you can walk around and observe several different types of birds in their environment.
-There are also well maintained picnic tables, birdwatching huts and shelters.
+There are also well-maintained picnic tables, birdwatching huts and shelters.
 It is a very peaceful and quiet place and you are bound to meet some serious birdwatchers there armed with binoculars.
 The oasis is popular with nature photographers, too.

 It is a great place to head to after a visit to the town of Noale or to simply while a few hours there getting back in touch with nature.
 Please, note that dogs are not allowed in.
 Entry is free of charge and there is ample parking space.
 In any case, you can also park in Noale and walk for 15 minutes or so to reach the oasis.
 Click here in order to consult the official website of the place or here to read my first-hand account of a great day we spent in Noale followed by a leisurely walk around the oasis’ lakes only a couple of weeks ago.